sibmr/SeparableFlowThesis/README.md

 Training configurations and corresponding model checkpoints.

 <ins>core</ins>
-Python files for the separable flow and gma implementation.
+Python files for the Separable Flow and GMA implementation.

 <ins>libs/MemorySaver</ins>
 Alternative correlation volume separation implementation.

 <ins>scripts</ins>
 Python programs and shell scripts for evaluation and testing.

+<ins>train.py</ins>
+Python program executed to train the model.
+The training settings are controlled via command line parameters.

+<ins>evaluate.py</ins>
+Python program executed to evaluate the model.
+The evaluation settings are controlled via command line parameters.

+<ins>chairs_split.txt</ins>
+Determines which samples are used for training and which ones are used for validation or testing.

+<ins>train.sh</ins> and <ins>evaluate.sh</ins>
+Original Separable Flow training and evaluation shell scripts.

 ## Notable Command Line Arguments for Training and Inference